What are the treatment options for patients with kidney failure?

 On occasions, this is out of fear, which is natural due to the gravity of the diagnosis, and they might need a little more support and coaching.
 But on occasions is a firm and respectable decision, or they might be too weak and debilitated to start dialysis or to undergo a major surgery like kidney transplantation.
 Then all the efforts are to prolong the life of the kidneys, including modifications of risk factors, therapies for renal protection and implementation of a more frugal lifestyle.

 This latter is very important.
-In my years of experience, most of my patients that come into good terms with their disease and live a more frugal and healthier lifestyle tend to protect their kidneys better and do better and even live longer even after developing kidney failure and starting dialysis.
+In my years of experience, most of my patients that come to good terms with their disease and live a more frugal and healthier lifestyle tend to protect their kidneys better and do better and even live longer even after developing kidney failure and starting dialysis.

 Finally, for some patients who are very ill or extremely weak and too frail because of their underlying condition, or the kidney failure is too advanced, or there are very elderly and weak, dialysis might be too taxing and risky for them (as dialysis is a very strong therapy), then dialysis is not an option anymore.
 Likewise, they will not be able to take a major surgery like kidney transplantation.